eh-munna/MovieNest/README.md

 ## **Branch Organization**

-This branch includes:
+This merged branch includes:

-- **Concepts & Theory**: This branch focuses on conceptual and theoretical explanations rather than code examples.
+- **Concepts & Theory**: This merged branch focuses on conceptual and theoretical explanations rather than code examples.
 - **Important Links**:

   <div style="display: flex; flex-direction: column; gap: 20px;">

   - <a href='https://react.dev/learn/reacting-to-input-with-state#how-declarative-ui-compares-to-imperative'>How Declarative UI Compares to Imperative</a>
   - <a href='https://react.dev/learn/reacting-to-input-with-state#thinking-about-ui-declaratively'>Thinking About UI Declaratively</a>
+  - <a href='https://react.dev/learn/reacting-to-input-with-state#step-3-represent-the-state-in-memory-with-usestate'>Represent the state in memory with useState</a>

   </div>